 Costa Rica and the Dominican Republic are both amazing places to spend your next vacation, but choosing between the two can be challenging.
 Both destinations are known for their gorgeous scenery, beautiful weather, and local culture and cuisine, making the choice between them anything but easy.

-These countries are often compared because they both offer breathtaking beaches that make for a once-in-a-lifetime trip.
+And that’s just scratching the surface!
 So it’s no wonder it’s hard to decide which location to choose and spend your limited vacation time at.